Yemigold10/canopy/README.md

 For more information on the Canopy Network Protocol visit [https://canopynetwork.org](https://canopynetwork.org)

-## Network Status

-⪢ Canopy is in `Betanet` 🚀 ➝ learn more about the [road-to-mainnet](https://www.canopynetwork.org/learn-more/road-to-mainnet)

 ## Standard

 ⪢ Canopy is an Ethereum-RPC compatible L1, so it can plug into existing Ethereum exchange, wallet, and indexer tooling for native transfers,